AlexWendland/public-note/programming/Function conventions.md

 #### Are you taking a list of arguments

 If you are taking a list of arguments for example using `args` (in python) to pass them in, consider passing a list instead.

+#### Don't pass in null

+Having to handle null input is ugly and unreadable and it is an indicator that your function is most probably having to do too much.
+Why do you need the null argument?
+If you have some conditional logic should the be split into separate functions and chosen via a [[Factory Pattern]].

 ### Make function variables instance variables